How to get a European Health Insurance Card (EHIC)

 The application form should reach the Entitlement Unit at least fifteen (15) working days prior to the departure date to allow for processing and postage of the card.

-- Download application by clicking here, fill it up and send on below indicated postal address.
+- Download the application form here, fill it in and send to the below indicated postal address.

-- Collect an application form from the Entitlement Unit or from any Local Council, fill them up and return it to the Head of Entitlement Unit, Ground Floor, Ex-Outpatients Block, St. Luke’s Hospital, G’Mangia Hill, G’Mangia, Malta.
+- Collect an application form from the Entitlement Unit or from any Local Council, fill it in and return it to the Head of Entitlement Unit, Ground Floor, Ex-Outpatients Block, St. Luke’s Hospital, G’Mangia Hill, G’Mangia, PTA 1010, Malta

 Renewing an EHIC